10 Safety Tips for Working at Heights (in 2019 and Beyond)

-When you can, use rails.
-Passive protection is the easiest way to keep your workers safe and achieve compliance because there is nothing that they need to actually do to keep themselves safe (other than stay within the rails…and if your employees are climbing outside of protective rails, you’ve got bigger problems to address!).
-Rails can be built by jobsite carpenters (as long as they meet the requirements set forth by OSHA) or pre-fabricated from a manufacturer and installed.
+When you can, use railing.
+Passive protection is the easiest way to keep your workers safe in order to achieve compliance because there is nothing that they need to actually do to keep themselves safe (other than stay within the rails…and if your employees are climbing outside of protective rails, you’ve got bigger problems to address!).
+There are railing system for almost every style of rooftop like non-penetrating railing for flat or low-slope roofs, parapet mounted railing, metal roof railing, and more.
 Pre-fabricated railings can be permanently affixed or portable to suit your needs.
-Regardless of which type you use, once in place, you’ll find rails are the easiest fall protection system to use.
+Regardless of which type you use, once in place, you’ll find rails to be the easiest fall protection system to use.

 2. Select the Proper PPE